savishy/savishy.github.io/_posts/2018-08-29-creating-custom-ansible-modules.md

 * I will be creating a custom module within my role.
 For this I create a `roles/<role-name>/library` directory.
 * The module I create is called `win_docker_container` so I create a file `win_docker_container.ps1`.
 * I took the basic `win_environment` module from the above link and pasted that into the above file and started modifying it accordingly.
+* I have a Windows Server 2016 VM on Azure which I used for testing.
+The Azure VM is called "Windows Server 2016 Datacenter - with Containers".

 First I added a simple task that shows the intended usage of my module: